3ventic/clipboard-sanitizer/README.md

 # clipboard-sanitizer

 Monitors your clipboard for URLs and automatically removes tracking parameters from them.

-Currently supports Youtube, including youtu.be and music.youtube.com, and generic utm params.
+Currently suppots:
+- YouTube
+- Generic utm tracking (most news sites)

 Binaries available via releases.

+## Configuration

+Optional functionality can be enabled via a configuration file saved in `~/.config/clipboard-optimizer/config.toml` (Linux) or `%APPDATA%\clipboard-optimizer\config.toml` (Windows).

+See config.toml in the repository for an example containing valid options and how to use them.